Bride and groom hugging at golden hour

 Couple Photos are Not Just for the Romantics

-You don’t need to be “romantic” if that’s not your style; the best photos happen when you’re comfortable, whether that means laughing with each other, or doing something totally unique.
+You don’t need to be “romantic” if that’s not your style; the best photos happen when you’re comfortable, whether that means laughing with each other, or doing something totally unique on your big day.

 You can lean into the unconventional and do something fun that you both love.
 This couple had their wedding reception at an arcade.
 They were having a great time together and it made for a more unusual photo opportunity.